 HHW Collection Facilities

-If you are a resident of Knox, Hamilton, Davidson, or Shelby Counties, you may take your HHW to the permanent collection site located in your county.
+If you are a resident of Knox, Hamilton, Davidson, Putnam, or Shelby Counties, you may take your HHW to the permanent collection site located in your county.
 Additionally, six temporary HHW containers have been strategically placed across the state for year-round disposal opportunities for all Tennessee residents.
 The locations of these temporary HHW containers and their days/hours of operation are listed on our THHWC page listed on the left bar.

 VSQG - Schedule an Appointment for a Collection Near You

 Very Small Quantity Generators, who generate less than 220 pounds of hazardous waste per month and have in storage less than 2,200 pounds, are now eligible to participate at the mobile HHW/VSQG Collection Events.
 To request a price quote and schedule an appointment please contact Clean Harbors Environmental Services at 615-643-3180 with a waste inventory.
 Most VSQG collection appointments will be scheduled immediately following the HHW event ending time.